 A lot of paid survey sites are going through rebrands nowadays and LifePoints is one of ‘em.
 They just went through a rebrand a year ago and are still under the same company, Lightspeed.
 There’s no doubt that the reason behind this move is for people to completely forget about their former platform, MySurvey.
+Here is my honest Lifepoints review and I hope that by the end of this article you can see for yourself why I think Lifepoints is not worth your time.

 For those of you who are not familiar with MySurvey, I recommend reading this review about them.
 Long-story-short, MySurvey was a horrible platform where referrals were the only way to earn points.